 This is a comprehensive review course which covers the necessary topics and the key points preparing students for Obstetrics and Gynecology ARDMS certifying examination.
 Topics covered in this module includes: Complete review of Embryology, General Anatomy and physiology of the female reproductive system, Abnormalities of the Uterus and Ovaries, Infertility treatment and contraception, normal First 2nd / 3rd Trimester Assessment, complications of pregnancy as well as Fetal Anomalies and prenatal screening.
+Prerequisite: none 30 Hours 2.5 Quarter Credits

 The Externship experience provides the student with the opportunity to practice the skills they have been taught in school.
 It is a real world scenario in which the student will work with patients, doctors, and other members of the healthcare delivery team.
 This hands-on experience gives the student on-the-job training that would be impossible to provide in a classroom setting.
 The Externship Site Supervisor will complete weekly evaluations tracking the student's progress, as well as a final evaluation at the completion of the student's hours.
 The Externship Coordinator will monitor the student's progress, along with the Externship Site Supervisor, with onsite visits being performed.
-The student will be expected to be on-site for his/her externship four days per week.

 The Externship experience provides the student with the opportunity to practice the skills they have been taught in school.
 It is a real world scenario in which the student will work with patients, doctors, and other members of the healthcare delivery team.
 This hands-on experience gives the student on-the-job training that would be impossible to provide in a classroom setting.
 The Externship Site Supervisor will complete weekly evaluations tracking the student's progress, as well as a final evaluation at the completion of the student's hours.
 The Externship Coordinator will monitor the student's progress, along with the Externship Site Supervisor, with onsite visits being performed.
-The student will be expected to be on-site for his/her externship four days per week.